Mad City (film): Production

 In April 1994, it was announced Universal had purchased a spec script titled Mad City written by Tom Matthews from a story co-authored by Matthews and Eric Williams.
-The script eventually went into turnaround where it wound up at Warner Bros.
+The script eventually went into turnaround, where it ended up at Warner Bros.

 Release

 Box office

-In the United States, Mad City opened at #6 at the box office with an opening weekend gross of $4.6 million.
-It went on to gross $10.5 million and when compared to its $50 million budget, Mad City was a box office bomb.
+In the United States, Mad City opened at #6 at the box office, with an opening weekend gross of $4.6 million.
+It went on to gross $10.5 million, but when compared to its $50 million budget, Mad City was a box-office bomb.

 Critical reception

-The film has a score of 36% on Rotten Tomatoes, based on 28 reviews; on Metacritic, the film had a score of 45 out of 100 (mixed or average) based on 23 reviews.
-Film critic Roger Ebert noted Mad City is inspired by the film Ace in the Hole and gave the movie two stars (out of four), writing: "The movie knows what it wants to do, but lacks the velocity for lift-off."
+The film has a score of 32% on Rotten Tomatoes, based on 31 reviews.
+On Metacritic, the film has a score of 45 out of 100 (mixed or average), based on 23 reviews.

+Film critic Roger Ebert of the Chicago Sun-Times noted Mad City is inspired by the film Ace in the Hole, and gave the movie two stars of four, writing, "The movie knows what it wants to do, but lacks the velocity for lift-off."

-At the 1997 Stinkers Bad Movie Awards, Travolta was nominated for Worst Actor but lost to Tom Arnold for McHale's Navy.
+At the 1997 Stinkers Bad Movie Awards, Travolta was nominated for Worst Actor, but lost to Tom Arnold for McHale's Navy.